-Design and procedure
+Design and Procedure

-Human data on memory activation during sequential symptom integration was obtained in two diagnostic reasoning experiments (see also Baumann et al., 2007; Mehlhorn, Baumann, & Bocklisch, 2008).
-In these experiments, participants were to diagnose hypothetical patients after a chemical accident.
-For each patient, a set of symptoms was presented sequentially on a computer screen and the task was to find the chemical that best explained this set of symptoms.
+Human data on memory activation during sequential symptom integration was obtained in two diagnostic reasoning experiments: Experiment 1 (Mehlhorn et al., 2008) and Experiment 2 (Baumann et al., 2007).
+(For a more detailed description of the experiments, see also Chapter 2 of this thesis.)
+In these experiments, participants diagnosed hypothetical patients after a chemical accident.
+For each patient, a set of

+Aggregate state and source of contamination Category Chemical Specific symptoms Unspecific symptoms Gasiform, inhaled Landin В Cough Shortness of breath Headache Т Cough Vomiting Headache Itching W Cough Eye inflammation Itching Crystalline, skin contact Amid Q Skin irritation Redness Headache М Skin irritation Shortness of breath Headache Itching G Skin irritation Eye inflammation Itching Liquid, drinking water Fenton К Diarrhea Vomiting Headache Н Diarrhea Redness Headache Itching Р Diarrhea Eye inflammation Itching symptoms was presented sequentially on a computer screen and the task was to find the chemical that best explained the set of symptoms.
 The knowledge necessary to solve this task was taught to participants in an extensive training session.
-The knowledge consisted of nine different chemicals (named with single letters), grouped into three categories (see Table 1).
+In both experiments, the knowledge consisted of nine different chemicals (named with single letters), grouped into three categories.

-Table 1: Domain knowledge participants had to acquire before Experiment 2 (original material in German).

-before Experiment 2 (original material in German).

-Category Chemical Symptoms

-Landin В cough, short breath, headache

-Т cough, vomiting, headache, itching

-W cough, eye inflammation, itching

-Q skin irritation, redness, headache

-Amid М skin irritation, short breath, headache, itching

-G skin irritation, eye inflammation, itching

-К diarrhea, vomiting, headache

-Fenton Н diarrhea, redness, headache, itching

-Р diarrhea, eye inflammation, itching

 Each chemical caused three to four symptoms.
-Symptoms were ambiguous, as each symptom could be caused by two to six different chemicals.
-So, only the combination of symptoms allowed for unambiguously identifying the correct diagnosis.
+Symptoms were ambiguous, because each symptom could be caused by two to six different chemicals.
+Consequently, only the combination of symptoms allowed for unambiguously identifying the correct diagnosis (see Table 3.1 for the knowledge used in Experiment 1).

+Table 3.1 Domain Knowledge Participants had to Acquire Before Experiment 1.

+Note.
+Original materials were presented in German.

-Two types of trials were used in the experiments; consistent and inconsistent trials (see Figure 2).
-In consistent trials, all symptoms consistently pointed towards one explanation.
+Two types of trials were used: In both experiments, coherent trials were presented.
+Additionally, in Experiment 1, incoherent trials were presented (see Figure 3.2 for a coherent and an incoherent sample trial).
+In coherent trials, all symptoms coherently pointed toward one explanation.
 Thus, the participants' initial explanation was supported by all later symptoms.
-In inconsistent trials, the explanation suggested by the first two symptoms was inconsistent with the later symptoms.
+In incoherent trials, the explanation suggested by the first two symptoms was incoherent with the later symptoms.
 Here, participants needed to revise their initial explanation after observing the third symptom.
-In such inconsistent trials, it should be particularly difficult to integrate symptoms while maintaining a consistent mental representation.
-In Experiment 1 (Baumann et al., 2007), participants were presented with a total of 340 consistent trials.
-In Experiment 2 (Mehlhorn et al., 2008), participants worked through a total of 384 trials, of which 75% were consistent and 25% were inconsistent.
+In such incoherent trials, it should be particularly difficult to integrate symptoms while maintaining a coherent mental representation.
+In total, in Experiment 1, participants were presented with 384 trials, of which 75% were coherent and 25% were incoherent.
+In Experiment 2, 340 trials were presented, which were all coherent.